vipinmittal/user_redirect/README.md

  * MAINTAINERS

 ## INTRODUCTION
-This module is developed to redirect user after to redirect after login/logout.
+This module is developed to redirect user after login/logout.

 ## REQUIREMENTS
 - Drupal 8 or Drupal 9